FAQs

 Do I need planning permission?

 These containers are ‘Temporary structures and can be moved at any time with specialist equipment’.
 However, all councils have different policies on shipping containers for storage.
 If you are concerned, then we recommend you speak to your local planning department to find out their policy.
+For more information, read our post about Planning Permission.

 Can I load pallets into the container?